Equality, Diversity and Inclusion

 The Equality Act also sets out specific duties to help us better perform the Equality Duty.
 It does this by requiring us to be transparent about how we respond to the Equality Duty.

-We are accountable to its service users and be open to public scrutiny.
+We are accountable to our service users and open to public scrutiny.
 The duties, therefore, provide the public with the information they need to challenge and hold NHS Shropshire, Telford and Wrekin to account for its performance on equality.

 The specific duties require us to: